luclucky/LUSEES/README.md

 ### B. INPUT-DATA

 Required geo-data is stored in the repository subfolder [GeoData](https://github.com/luclucky/LUSEES/tree/main/GeoData) as [SQL dump](https://www.postgresql.org/docs/9.6/backup.html).
-To run the model the dump-file **gd** has to be [restored](https://www.postgresql.org/docs/9.6/backup-dump.html#BACKUP-DUMP-RESTORE) in a PostgreSQL database extended by PostGIS.
+To run the model the dump-file **gd** has to be [restored](https://www.postgresql.org/docs/9.6/app-pgrestore.html) in a PostgreSQL database extended by PostGIS.
 Hereto, it is required to enable the GDAL drivers in the PostGIS environment first by following SQL query:

 'SET postgis.gdal_enabled_drivers = 'ENABLE_ALL';'

 ### C. CODE

 For database access from Python, first the connection parameters have to be specified in each script stored in the repository folder [pythonCODE](https://github.com/luclucky/HabitatConnectivity_Colonization/tree/master/pythonCODE).
 Therefore, replace **???** in the command **psycopg2.connect("host=??? port=??? dbname=??? user=??? password=???")** found in each script according to the [psycopg manual](http://initd.org/psycopg/docs/module.html).
-The individual code is commented regarding specific implementation details, variable declarations, data storage etc..
+The individual code is commented regarding specific implementation details, paramter declarations, data storage etc..

-Please run the scripts in the following order:
+To reproduce the please run the scripts in the following order:

 - **LUSEES_1_LandUseScenarios.py**
 - **LUSEES_2_PatchArragmentScenarios.py**